Inference Time Policy Optimization for Offline RL with Differentiable World Models: Introduction

 Offline reinforcement learning learns a policy in a Markov decision process from a fixed dataset of previously collected trajectories, without any additional interaction with the environment \citep{levine2020offline,prudencio2022offline,ernst2005tree,fujimoto2019offpolicy}.
 This setting arises naturally in domains where data is abundant but online interaction is constrained \citep{levine2020offline,fujimoto2019offpolicy,liu2020provably}.
 Examples include modern recommender and advertising systems, which operate on massive logs of user interactions \citep{xiao2023interactive,afsar2021rlrs,cai2017rtb,zhao2021dear}; healthcare and other safety-critical decision problems, which cannot permit exploratory actions \citep{gottesman2019guidelines,yu2021healthcare,fatemi2022semimarkov}; robotics and control, which may be limited by real-world cost, wear, and safety \citep{kober2013robotics,zhou2022realworld,venkataraman2024realworld}; and autonomous driving and navigation, which rely typically on recorded datasets rather than unrestricted on-policy exploration \citep{kiran2022driving,shi2021autonomous,shah2023revind}.

 The core challenge of offline RL is to optimize reward while avoiding actions that are unsupported by the data distribution \citep{lange2012batch,levine2020offline}.
 Offline RL algorithms address this challenge by shaping either the policy or the value-learning objective.
-Behavior Regularized Actor Critic (BRAC) approaches keep the learned policy close to the dataset behavior \citep{fujimoto2021td3bc,tarasov2023rebrac}; Conservative Q Learning (CQL) penalizes high Q-values on unlikely actions to reduce overestimation under dataset shift \citep{kumar2020cql}; and in-sample or implicit methods avoid querying out of distribution actions during improvement (e.g., IQL) \citep{kostrikov2022iql}.
-Separately, motivated by the success of generative models, many recent works replace simple parametric policies with generative models that capture multi-modal behavior in the dataset.
+Behavior Regularized Actor Critic (BRAC) approaches keep the learned policy close to the dataset behavior \citep{fujimoto2021td3bc,tarasov2023rebrac}; Conservative Q Learning (CQL) penalizes high Q-values on unlikely actions to reduce overestimation under dataset shift \citep{kumar2020cql}; and in-sample or implicit methods avoid querying out-of-distribution actions (e.g., IQL) \citep{kostrikov2022iql}.
+Separately, motivated by generative models' success, recent work replaces parametric policies with generative ones to capture multi-modal behavior.
 These include sequence-modeling policies such as Decision Transformer that predict actions conditioned on return \citep{chen2021decisiontransformer} and diffusion or flow-based policies such Decision Diffuser \citep{janner2022diffuser} and Flow Q learning \citep{park2025flow} that generate actions or trajectories by iterative denoising or flow dynamics.
 For a more detailed discussion on related works, see Appendix \ref{sec:related}.

 Existing offline RL methods typically produce a single policy trained on the offline dataset and then deploy it \emph{as-is} at inference time.
 These methods do not explicitly exploit inference-time information about the particular states encountered by the agent beyond using it as the input to the pre-trained policy.
 Recent work on large language models and reasoning suggests that additional inference-time computation can improve performance on a given test instance.
 For example, self-consistency and search-based reasoning methods use extra computation at inference time to refine or select among candidate outputs \citep{wang2022selfconsistency,yao2023tree,muennighoff2025s1}, while more recent work has begun to explore reinforcement-learning-based approaches for inference-time improvement \citep{huang2025t1,li2025ttrl}.
-This motivates asking whether, in offline RL, additional inference-time computation can similarly improve the performance of an agent beyond executing a fixed policy learned from static data.
+This motivates the question: whether, in offline RL, additional inference-time computation can similarly improve the performance of an agent.